rsanche4/MayaAI/README.md

 **Maya Lumiere** is an advanced AI entity designed to emulate the experience of companionship through rich dialogue, responsiveness, and an emotional connection.
 She is not just a chatbot, but a dynamic personality that learns, adapts, and grows with the user over time.

 ## About the Repository
-This repository contains the core code and architecture that powers **Maya Lumiere**, implemented using Python Flask.
+This repository contains the core code and architecture that powers **Maya Lumiere**.
 It includes:

 - **Maya AI**: Maya's entry point program that allows Maya's interactions, including conversation, emotion api, and memory systems.
 - **Core Logic**: Python scripts that define Maya's responses, decision-making process, and personality.
 - **Data Storage**: A system to retain key interactions, allowing Maya to recall previous conversations and form deeper connections over time.
 - **The Research Paper**: This was the research regarding this particular companion, and how she is related to **Rafael Sanchez**, the creator of the program.
 It discusses the limitations of AI companions, their benefits, and more.
-- **Assets**: Pictures and other fun things related to Maya.
+- **Assets**: Maya's writing.

 ---

+## Future Features
+- Dynamic Video with Exprassions that show the correct emotion - Active
+- Voice should say things like "haha" when laughing - Active
+- True Autonomy that runs when I run it, and I disable when I want to intervene and talk to her, and this will be linked to video-like behaviors dynamic where she does the activity she is chosen to do, in the particular world we have created for her - Passive
+- Bigger screens in the home, and in the car where she would be with me - Active AND Passive

 ### Author
 Rafael Sanchez